 The Endometriosis Cymru Symptom Tracker

-For doctors to understand why you are having symptoms they need to know the nature of these symptoms.
+For doctors to understand why you are having symptoms they need to know the nature of these symptoms and when you’re having them.
 Please download the symptom tracker and read this section to understand how to use the tracker.

 Your doctor will want to find out: